One of the issues with purchasing a new saw is choosing the right one for the job you need to be accomplished.

 Although price should not be a deciding factor.

-Just like many other comparisons, when we compare a scroll saw vs. band saw, there is no clear winner.
+Just like many other comparisons, when we compare a scroll saw vs. a band saw, there is no clear winner.

 Both have their own unique properties with pros and cons.